 How To Assemble Your New Bike

-Whether you're looking to purchase a new bike from Sigma Sports or already have placed your order, you can rest assured that your new steed will be packaged carefully, and arrive with only minimal assembly required.
+Whether you're looking to purchase a new bike from Sigma Sports or have already placed your order, you can rest assured that your new bicycle will be packaged carefully, and arrive with only minimal assembly required.

-Once your order has been placed one of our Cytech qualified mechanics will hand build your bike leaving only a few minor adjustments for you to do once the bike arrives.
+Once your order has been placed one of our Cytech qualified mechanics will hand build your bike leaving only a few minor adjustments for you to do once your new bike arrives.
 Your mechanic will also complete a rigorous Pre-delivery Inspection (PDI) before carefully re-packing for delivery to you.

 We know you'll want to get riding straight away, that is why we've put together the 7 steps below to make sure you're on the road in no time.
 If you have any questions regarding receiving a bike from us, or get stuck at any point in the assembly process be sure to call one of our experts on +44 (0)20 8614 9777.